 - In Dune, it seems to be something of a theme to have an all-female society with strange and terrible powers suddenly have to deal with a man with those exact same powers, only several jillion times stronger.
-According to certain throwaway lines regarding Norma Cenva in God-Emperor Of Dune, there have been genderswapped variants of this in the past as well.
+According to certain throwaway lines regarding Norma Cenva in God-Emperor of Dune, there have been genderswapped variants of this in the past as well.

 - It's stated that the limit of the Bene Gesserit Reverend Mothers was that their training to particularly feminine/maternal instincts meant that they couldn't access their male ancestry in their Other Memory.
 The Kwisatz Haderach was intended to overcome this weakness (as well as having other capabilities), which would require a male trained in Bene Gesserit ways.
 Note the fact that the Gesserit wanted to have a Kwisatz Haderach, but he ended up coming a generation too early for their plans.

 - Then again, men didn't become Bene Gesserit because they kept failing the final test which killed them.
 Apparently, the depths of the male psyche is just that scary.

 - The Wheel of Time series has this.
 Men are widely regarded as weak, mainly because they can't really work together in channeling, and most of those that can channel get sealed up pretty quick.